 The simultaneous oral or intravenous administration of phenytoin and antineoplastic chemotherapy combinations, that included vincristine sulfate, have been reported to reduce blood levels of the anticonvulsant and to increase seizure activity.
 Although the contribution of the vinca alkaloids has not been established, dosage adjustment of phenytoin, based on serial blood level monitoring, may need to be made when it is used in combination with vincristine.

-Caution should be exercised in patients concurrently taking drugs known to inhibit drug metabolism by hepatic cytochrome P450 isoenzymes in the CYP 3A subfamily, or in patients with hepatic dysfunction.
-Concurrent administration of vincristine sulfate with itraconazole (a known inhibitor of the metabolic pathway) has been reported to cause an earlier onset and/or an increased severity of neuromuscular side-effects (see Section 4.8 Undesirable effects).
+Caution should be exercised in patients concurrently taking drugs known to inhibit/induce drug metabolism by hepatic cytochrome P450 isoenzymes in the CYP 3A subfamily, or in patients with hepatic dysfunction.
+Concurrent administration of vincristine sulfate with itraconazole or fluconazole (known inhibitor of the metabolic pathway) have been reported to cause an earlier onset and/or an increased severity of neuromuscular side-effects (see section 4.8), inducers like St. John's wort should be given cautiously.
 This interaction is presumed to be related to inhibition of the metabolism of vincristine.

 When vincristine sulfate is used in combination with L-asparaginase, it should be given 12 to 24 hours before administration of the enzyme in order to minimise toxicity, since administering L-asparaginase first may reduce hepatic clearance of vincristine.